NozomiS0129/meet/README.md

 Given: User have to search events by typing city names one by one.
 When: Charts are edited if there are any upcoming events.
 Then: User can check visualized event details.

+### Serverless functions

+In the MEET app, serverless functions play a crucial role, particularly in handling authorization processes.
+Accessing the Google Calendar API, a protected public API, necessitates a valid access token.
+AWS Lambda is utilized to facilitate the provision of this access token, ensuring secure access between users and the API.
+This approach offers several advantages, including reduced costs and scalability.